-CLAS 4031 Approaches to Greek and Latin Poetry
+CLAS 4031 Approaches to Literature, Ancient and Modern

 (Prior to Fall 2010, this course was known as CLAS 62.2.